satwikkansal/wtfpython/README.md

   >>> %timeit -n100 add_string_with_plus(10000) # Quadratic increase in execution time
   9 ms ± 298 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
   ```
+- So many ways to format and create a giant string are somewhat in contrast to the [Zen of Python](https://www.python.org/dev/peps/pep-0020/), according to which,
+    > There should be one-- and preferably only one --obvious way to do it.

 ---